eclipse-aaspe/package-explorer/CONTRIBUTING.md

 1. Log in to your Eclipse account and digitally sign the [Eclipse Contributor Agreement](https://www.eclipse.org/projects/handbook/#contributing-eca);
 1. Make sure to add your github name (`Edit my account` > `Social Media Links` > `GitHub Username`)
 1. Clone or fork the repository and create an initial commit
-    - if you have preexisting work that you'd like to include, see TBD
+    - if you have preexisting work that you'd like to include, see [Migrating Development](#migrating-development)
     - ensure that the author credentials on the commit record match the email address and/or GitHub username associated with the Eclipse Foundation Account
 1. Create a pull request and work with the project team to merge the contribution
     - your request will need to be reviewed and approved by an Eclipse Contributor (GitHub Maintainer role)